-The Jean Monnet Center of Excellence call for proposals for faculty research and programming connected to the EU and EU institutions has been announced.
+The Jean Monnet Center of Excellence call for proposals for faculty research and programming connected to the EU and EU institutions is expected in Winter 2024.

 Topic: Research or programming connected to the EU (3 or more member states) and EU institutions